-A large unused room in the basement of Ingersoll has been transformed into a glistening new SCALE UP classroom.
+A large unused room in the lower level of Ingersoll Hall has been transformed into a glistening new SCALE-UP classroom where two classes, Physics 1 and Calculus 1, are being taught as SCALE-UP classes.

-- SCALE-UP is taught in classes of up to 150, folding together lecture and lab in a way that provides an effective, economical alternative to traditional lecture-oriented instruction.
+- SCALE-UP is taught in classes of up to 150 students, folding together lecture and lab in a way that provides an effective, economical alternative to traditional lecture-oriented instruction.
 SCALE-UP can turn a large classroom into an intimate instructional setting.

 - Students gain a deeper understanding through hands-on activities.
 In the process, students practice team-building and communication skills that employers and accrediting agencies value.